nt246/physalia-lcwgs/day_2/markdowns/04_genotype.md

 to recalculate GLs with `-GL`).
 You could also use pre-calculated genotype likelihoods as input with `-glf` (binary) or `-glf10_text` (text).
 We'll use many of the same quality controls that we've been using throughout.

-Note that while we need to estimate allele frequencies we already have a file containing them, which we don't need to write again (I/O can be expensive).
+Note that we need to estimate allele frequencies but we already have a file containing them, which we don't need to write again (I/O can be expensive).
 In more recent versions of ANGSD you can suppress writing another maf file by making the value for `-doMaf` negative, e.g. `-doMaf -1`.
-But for the version we have to write the maf file again.
+But for the version we're currently working with we have to write the maf file again.

 ```
 angsd -b $DIR/PANY_bams.txt -ref $REF -out $RESDIR/PANY \